reexjungle/xcal/README.md

 What is xCal?
 ============
-While the answer to this question is fairly straightforward, it is also troublesome; considering the fact that the term ***xCal*** may also ambiguously refer to the XML representation of the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format ([RFC 6321](http://tools.ietf.org/html/rfc6321)) or other calendar-unrelated applications.
+While the answer to this question is straightforward, it is also troublesome; considering the fact that the term ***xCal*** may also ambiguously refer to the XML representation of the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) format ([RFC 6321](http://tools.ietf.org/html/rfc6321)) or other calendar-unrelated applications.

 However, without much fuss, *this* particular xCal is an open source project that basically does 2 things:

 1. Implements the [Internet Calendaring and Scheduling Core Object Specification](http://en.wikipedia.org/wiki/ICalendar) ([RFC 5545](http://tools.ietf.org/html/rfc5545))

-2. Provides [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-compliant web services for the above implementation, by which calendar data is communicated under different popular data formats including [CSV](http://en.wikipedia.org/wiki/Comma-separated_values), [MessagePack](http://msgpack.org/), [JSON](http://en.wikipedia.org/wiki/JSON), [JSV](http://mono.servicestack.net/docs/text-serializers/jsv-format) and of course [XML](http://en.wikipedia.org/wiki/XML).
+2. Provides [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-compliant web services for the above implementation, by which calendar data is communicated under different data formats including [CSV](http://en.wikipedia.org/wiki/Comma-separated_values), [MessagePack](http://msgpack.org/), [JSON](http://en.wikipedia.org/wiki/JSON), [JSV](http://mono.servicestack.net/docs/text-serializers/jsv-format) and of course [XML](http://en.wikipedia.org/wiki/XML).

 Why xCal?
 ========
-Yeah - *why reinvent the wheel*, when existing calendar-based applications such as [Google Calendar](https://www.google.com/calendar), [Yahoo Calendar] (https://calendar.yahoo.com/), Apple's [Calender ](https://www.apple.com/icloud/#ccm)(formerly iCal) and [Microsoft Outlook](http://products.office.com/en-us/outlook/email-and-calendar-software-microsoft-outlook) are popular and often used to schedule and exchange calendaring information?
-Furthermore, why build web services when existing cloud services exist to synchronize user calendar data with networked devices?
-Also, isn't it an overkill to provide web services, when there is already a standardized extension to WebDAv - [CalDav](http://en.wikipedia.org/wiki/CalDAV) ([RFC 4791](http://tools.ietf.org/html/rfc4791)), which allows for the accessibility and sharing of calendar data on remote servers?
+Hmmm...
+Are there not enough popular calendar application such as [Google Calendar](https://www.google.com/calendar), [Yahoo Calendar] (https://calendar.yahoo.com/), Apple's [Calender ](https://www.apple.com/icloud/#ccm)(formerly iCal) and [Microsoft Outlook](http://products.office.com/en-us/outlook/email-and-calendar-software-microsoft-outlook), which seem to provide the same scheduling and calendaring features, which xCal promises to deliver?
+Also, this talk about web services for iCalendar - is it even new at all?
+[CalDav](http://en.wikipedia.org/wiki/CalDAV) ([RFC 4791](http://tools.ietf.org/html/rfc4791)) being a standardized extension to WebDAv was developed to enhance the accessibility and sharing of calendar data on remote servers... or it seems...